sendanor/nor-app/README.md

 ### After installation

-Open your browser at http://localhost:3000
+Open your browser at http://localhost:3000 -- username is `demo` and the password `demo`

 ... and design your database in the browser...